-The Society had 59 staff at the end of 2023 (including contract staff) based in Manchester.
+The Society had 62 staff at the end of 2024 (including contract staff) based in Manchester.
 Regular meetings are held between staff and their line managers, and the Society's management team meet with the Society's Executive Directors on a regular basis.
-Throughout 2023, these meetings were held on a face to face basis wherever possible.
-Throughout 2023 there were three issues of the Staff Newsletter to which staff were encouraged to contribute.
-2023 saw the continuance of the Staff Recognition Scheme whereby members of staff were encouraged to nominate members of staff for whom they felt had gone "above and beyond".
+Throughout 2024, these meetings were held on a face to face basis wherever possible.
+Throughout 2024 there were four issues of the Staff Newsletter to which staff were encouraged to contribute.
+2024 saw the continuance of the Staff Recognition Scheme whereby members of staff were encouraged to nominate members of staff for whom they felt had gone "above and beyond".
 Each successful recipient was highlighted in the Staff Newsletter.
 All the nominations received are reviewed by a panel of staff who select the winner.
-Formal performance appraisals are conducted annually for all of the Society's employees and for the year 2022, these were carried out in December 2022 and January 2023 and for the year 2023 in December 2023 and January 2024.
-The previous quarterly staff surveys which had been done in partnership with an external Company "Engagement Multiplier" changed in the latter part of 2023 and were then designed in house.
-The surveys continue to include questions focused on the support and welfare of staff.
+Formal performance appraisals are conducted annually for all of the Society's employees and for the year 2023, these were carried out in December 2023 and January 2024 and for the year 2024 in December 2024 and January 2025.
+The half yearly staff surveys are designed in house, with the surveys being anonymous and they continue to include questions focused on the support and welfare of staff.
 Any matters that are flagged up in this process are reviewed and followed up as appropriate.